 Many accountants often search for “how to format an engagement letter”.
 An engagement letter is a crucial document for accounting firms.
 It outlines the services you will provide to your clients and sets clear expectations for both parties.
 Proper formatting ensures that your engagement letter is professional, easy to read, and comprehensive.
-This article will guide you on how to format your engagement letter effectively.
+This article explains how to format an engagement letter and provides practical guidance on how to write one using a clear professional structure.
+In the UK, engagement letters are recommended by professional bodies such as ICAEW and ACCA and support clear documentation expected for HMRC-compliant professional record-keeping.

 How to format an engagement letter – Key components